corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/vault-state-event-service.md

 To achieve reliable behaviour, this method must be executed when the Corda process is restarted, returning a new cursor to continue processing from the last committed position.
 The consistent lifecycle of `CordaService`s provides a safe location to execute `subscribe`.

-You should use the `PositionedValue.position` property found in the `PositionedValue`s contained in the `PollResult` returned from `Cursor.poll` as a way to manage deduplication, which is important when executing actions that must only happen a single time.
+You should use the `PositionedValue.position` property found in the `PositionedValue`s contained in the `PollResult` returned from `Cursor.poll` as a way to manage deduplication, which is important when executing actions that must only happen once.

-This overload of `subscribe` provides a self managed solution which is handled by interacting with the `DurableCursor` For a simpler and fully managed solution, see the overload of `subscribe` that receives a `function`/`callback` as input.
+This overload of `subscribe` provides a self-managed solution which is handled by interacting with the `DurableCursor`.
+For a simpler and fully-managed solution, see the overload of `subscribe` that receives a `function`/`callback` as input.

 Example usage of this API from a `CordaService`:

-### Kotlin:
+### Kotlin

 ```kotlin
 class LoggingVaultEventCursor : CordaService {